taboca/notification-web-push-working-example/README.md

 navigator.serviceWorker.register('service-worker.js');
 ```

-Next, we will dump a few lines to the console to help you understand about this service worker lifecycle:
+Next, we will inform the console when the service worker is ready:

 ```
 navigator.serviceWorker.ready.then(function(registration) {
   console.log("This worker is running...")
 });

+Read more about the service worker lifecycle and premises — //https://developers.google.com/web/fundamentals/primers/service-workers?hl=en-us
+.

 ```